 Obviously this grill gets dirty and and if not cleaned will almost definitely lead to food poisoning.
 Therefore it needs cleaned before every use.

 You can use crunched up aluminium foil for grill cleaning or a simple wire brush can be used to clean the grill plate of the main debris.
-Grill cleaning brushes can be purchased from most local stores or pretty inexpensively from Amazon.
+Grill cleaning brushes can be purchased from most local stores or pretty inexpensively from online.

 Don’t worry about any remaining debris on the grill as it will burn off when you preheat the Weber.